mlinxfeld/terraform-oci-microservice/README.md

 ### STEP 2a.

-If you are not using OCI Cloud Shell you need to install Docker Engine (required for docker login/build/push commands embeded in Terraform HCL code):
+If you are not using OCI Cloud Shell you need to install Docker Engine on your terraform server (required for docker login/build/push commands embeded in Terraform HCL code):

 ```